andydixon/DaFT/README.md

 ## Admin Interface

-Federaliser includes an optional **Admin Interface** accessible at `/admin`.
+DaFT includes an optional **Admin Interface** accessible at `/admin`.
 This provides full CRUD capabilities for configurations.

 ### Features